Is a cash isa worth it?

 Pro: Rates are often better than easy access

-Con: 90 days, for example, can feel a long time when you need the money
+Con: 90 days, for example, can feel like a long time when you need the money

-Pro: Tend to offer the best rates; good if interest rates on savings accounts go down
+Pro: Tend to offer the best rates; good if interest rates go down in future

 Con: You face a penalty if you withdraw your money before the end of the fixed term; bad if interest rates go up

-The Help to Buy isa is also a cash isa but it has now been closed to new applicants.
-These were aimed at helping first-time buyers get on the property ladder and have been replaced by the Lifetime Isa, which also comes with a generous government bonus.
+The Help to Buy ISA is also a cash ISA but it is now closed to new applicants.
+These were aimed at helping first-time buyers get on the property ladder and have been replaced by the Lifetime ISA, which also comes with a generous government bonus.

 Who can open one?